Your dreams are messages from an all-knowing Universe—a preview of the life waiting for you, custom-made with your

 Basically, I’m just following the joy.
 Following the breadcrumbs the Universe lovingly scatters in my path, coaxing me deeper and deeper into my dreams, providing everything I need along the way.

 And here's something else I discovered: I love to help others who’ve heard those same whispers; help them find and share their unique voices.
 Help them follow their joy, become passionpreneurs.

 I know what you’re thinking (it's the same thing I thought).
 How will you “earn” a living?

 That takes care of itself.
 It’s built into the dream.
 When you do what you came here to do, that will become clear.

 Because it’s not about what you think you should do.
 And certainly not what your family or friends think you should do.
 It’s not even about what you think you could do that would make money.
 It’s about doing what you feel drawn to do.
 Like I said...what you came here to do.

 And when you find that, when your desire and passion and soul line up...you’ll know it.

 So write what is begging to be written, that only you can write.

 Then share your unique voice.
 It will transform not only your Self and your life, but by association, the world.

-And by the way, I’m following my own dreams of living and writing at the beach year-round, recently obtaining my US residency and moving to Mission Beach, California.
+And by the way, I’m following my own dream of living and writing at the beach year-round.
+I recently obtained my US residency and moved to Mission Beach, California.